Spartronics4915/developers_handbook/robot_lessons/1_motors.md

 ## Putting it into our class
 To put this all together, we have to fit it into our existing class.

 First we need to instantiate our `TalonSRX`.
-We *don't* want to instantiate it every 20ms in `autonomousPeriodic`, and we don't even want to instantiate it every time autonomous starts (`autonomousInit`), so we should put it in `robotInit`.
+We *don't* want to instantiate it every 20ms in `teleopPeriodic`, and we don't even want to instantiate it every time teleop starts (`teleopInit`), so we should put it in `robotInit`.

 That would look like this:
 ```java